johnschoeman/sprinkles-of-functional-programming/outline.md

 - tell a story of receive a request for users to upload a CSV
-- potential questions to ask about the work to help decide your approach t are other customers likely to want this feature?
+- potential questions to ask about the work to help decide your approach g are other customers likely to want this feature?
 - do we need to support multiple formats?